rian39/lists/idea_log.md

 - figure/propensity_conversions.png works ok at work laptop.
 Not sure why not showing at home.
 Some problem with eog.
 - trying to write abstract to send, but not sure I have one.
+- wrote abstract and sent it

+## Thu 20 Oct 11:10:53 BST 2016

+- changing font size on graphics2
+- added a bit to the conclusion and then printed to get something to work with
+- doing graphic for matrix of zeros
+- and trying to read everything